 - a.
 List all program committees. - b.
 Identify those committees that provide for the ongoing planning, evaluation, and improvement of program quality, including the list of members, the terms of reference, and the frequency of meetings. - c.
-Describe the processes that provide for ongoing planning, evaluation, and improvement of program quality. - d.
-Provide meeting minutes of these committees on site, if not otherwise provided elsewhere in the pre-survey documentation.
+Include the purpose, scope and authority of the committee. - d.
+Describe the processes that provide for ongoing planning, evaluation, and improvement of program quality. - e.
+Provide meeting minutes from the last two (2) years of these committees in the presurvey documentation. - f.
+If applicable, list and describe any faculty member changes since the previous survey visit.